 What is Multi-master Replication?

-Consider a situation where there are several connected database servers that can update the data.
+Consider a situation where several connected database servers can update the data.
 In this case, the changes made by one member of the group ripple into all the other members.
 This can be done by a multi-master replication system.
 So the multi-master replication adds an element of bi-directionality to the process.

 PostgreSQL Multi-master replication lets multiple nodes accept write queries and all of the nodes involved contain the same data.
 The main purpose of multi-master replication, of course, is high availability.

 When the primary server fails, it is not necessary to wait for a physical standby to be promoted.

 It is recommended that users not complicate the design by going for master-master replication PostgreSQL where single-master replication in PostgreSQL is enough.